tewarfel/h264decoder/readme.md

 * libav / ffmpeg (swscale, avutil and avcodec)
 * pybind11 (will be automatically downloaded from github if not found)

-For the example scripts

-* matplotlib
-* numpy

 I tested it on

-* Ubuntu 18, gcc 9, Anaconda environment with Python 3.7, Libav from Ubuntu repo.
+* Ubuntu 22.04, gcc 11, FFMPEG 6.1.1 downloaded and built in WSL2 with Python 3.11 (from sudo apt-get install python3.11-dev)
-* Windows 10, Visual Studio Community 2017, Anaconda environment with Python 3.7, FFMPEG from vcpkg.
+* Windows 11, Visual Studio Community 2022, with Python 3.12 for windows (from www.python.org/downloads/), and FFMPEG from vcpkg.

 Building and Installing
 -----------------------